-As there are many different types of travelers, I couldn't create just one list of best gifts for travel lovers.
+As there are many different types of travelers, I couldn't create just one list of gifts for travelers.
 Instead, I came up with these categories:

 Click through to the one that interests you most or just scroll down to get them all.

-Personalized travel gifts are great because they show that you've made an extra effort.
+Personalized presents for travelers are great because they show that you've made an extra effort.
 An additional benefit is that someone else might be less inclined to borrow or “borrow” the gift.

-A great place to look for personalized travel gifts is Etsy.
-If you haven't heard of Etsy, it's an online marketplace where people from all over the world sell handmade or in another way unique gifts.
+A great place to look for personalized gifts for travelers is Etsy.
+If you haven't heard of Etsy, it's an online marketplace where people from all over the world sell handmade or in another way unique items.